platformsh/platformsh-docs/docs/src/development/email.md

 ## Testing the email service

-Before testing that the email service is working, please make sure that:
+Before testing that the email service is working, make sure that:

 - E-mail has been [enabled](#enablingdisabling-email) on the environment
 - The environment has been redeployed
 - You have accessed the environment using SSH and verified that the `PLATFORM_SMTP_HOST` environment variable is visible

 To test the email service, first connect to your cluster through [SSH](/development/ssh/_index.md) using the [CLI](/development/cli/_index.md) command `platform ssh`.
-Run the following snippet in the terminal (replacing the email addresses with the ones you want):
+Run the following command (replacing the email addresses with the ones you want):

 ```bash
 $ php -r 'mail("mail@example.com", "test message", "just testing", "From: tester@example.com");'